PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 module with multiple dependencies and supporting multiple runtimes.

-If there is a desire to explicitly update the local cache (like `apt`), we can introduce a `Update-PSResourceCache` cmdlet with property on a PSRepository indicating whether it auto-updates or not.
+If there is a desire to explicitly update the local cache (like `apt`), we can introduce a `Update-PSResourceCache` cmdlet in the future and a property on PSRepository registrations indicating whether it auto-updates or not.
-This would not be a breaking change.
+This would not be a breaking change, but not part of this initial release.

 The ability to set policy for PSGet is outside the scope of this RFC.